-Fall: BLDR 351: Principles of Management I, BLDR 385: Business Leadership Seminar #1 Spring: BLDR 355: Business Ethics, BLDR 386: Business Leadership Seminar #2 and the projects developed and executed by the students to demonstrate their leadership skills.
+Fall: BLDR 351: Principles of Management I, BLDR 385: Business Leadership Seminar #1 Spring: BLDR 355: Business Ethics, BLDR 386: Business Leadership Seminar #2 perfect their talents for leadership and will put them into contact with many business leaders.
+Noteworthy among the opportunities are the mentorships (where the students are placed with business leaders who serve as mentors) and the projects developed and executed by the students to demonstrate their leadership skills.